EDCD/EDMarketConnector/Contributing.md

 ## Coding Conventions

-### In general, please follow [PEP8](https://www.python.org/dev/peps/pep-0008/)
+In general, please follow [PEP8](https://www.python.org/dev/peps/pep-0008/)

-### Adhere to the spelling conventions of the libraries and modules used in the project
+Adhere to the spelling conventions of the libraries and modules used in the project.

 Yes, this means using 'color' rather than 'colour', and in general will mean US, not British, spellings.

 ---